rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 ## My solution

-If templates were **anonymous file-return functions**, they will declare its scope and variables, adding context for these.
+If templates where **classes**, they will declare its scope and variables, adding context for these.
 This enables to easier detect issues on template wiring and to enforce types on variables, making templates trivial to tests.

 😘 In this post I introduce [Danky](https://chevere.org/packages/danky), which I created to avoid the caveats of traditional template systems.